 “Nothing Freer Than the Quiet Don” is a long-lived festival.
 It was held in 1985 for the first time.
-After 30 years, the famous "Song Glades" are still going strong - in 2015 more than fifty bands from Rostov and Voronezh regions, Stavropol and Krasnodar regions, and from Ukraine took part in the Cossack culture festival.
+After 30 years, the famous "Song Glades" are still going strong - more than fifty bands from Rostov and Voronezh regions, Stavropol and Krasnodar regions, and from Ukraine took part in the Cossack culture festival.

 The festival has other entertainment besides music.
 Guests can look at the exhibition of arts and crafts, stroll through the folk craft fair called City of Masters and take part in cooking and, of course, eating dishes of traditional Cossack cuisine.